pmlmodelling/nctoolkit/docs/source/a_to_z.rst

     data.add(273.15)

-If we have two sets, we add one to the other as follows:
+If we have two datasets, we add one to the other as follows:

 ::